 The student must physically "sign out" at the Attendance Office.
 In addition, the student must have parental/guardian permission that is reported through the Safe Arrival System before the student leaves the premises.
 Reasons for signing out must be deemed legitimate by administration.
 Students who do not physically sign out will receive an office detention.
 Age of majority students receive approval from administration prior to signing out.
+Students signing out of school are to leave the school premises.
 Students are asked to schedule appointments after 2:30 p.m. when possible.